 With its seagoing motifs on the walls and windows, the Golfo de Bizkaia is part of the Sagardi group, and offers roughly the same range of tapas that you’ll find at its older brother’s, Sagardi, but in a more intimate setting.
 In fact, part of its charm is eating pintxos shouder-to shoulder with the Born regulars.
 If you go at rush hour, you’ll have to fight for space, but the pintxos are worth a bit of pushing and shoving.

-A Basque cultural centre and the best of the city's many pintxo bars.
-Help yourself to dainty jamón serrano croissants, chicken tempura with saffron mayonnaise, melted provolone with mango and crispy ham, or a mini-brochette of pork.
+This is one of the city's first pintxo bars – and they know how to keep a good thing going.
+Help yourself to dainty 'jamón serrano' croissants, chicken tempura with saffron mayonnaise, melted provolone with mango and crispy ham, or a mini-brochette of pork.
+They've also got vegetarian and gluten-free options among their nearly 30 varieties of cold and warm pintxos available throughout the day and night.
 Hang on to the toothpicks spearing each one: they'll be counted up and charged for at the end.
-In addition to the tapas bar, there is also a dining room at the back.
+And if the jungle of elbows at the bar is too wild for you, be sure to head for a table in the dining room at the back.

 Although its location (right on the tourist route) might be a little off-putting, the tapas at Txirimiri are absolutely top of the range.
 For over 10 years, Inigo Albizu has devoted himself to this place, and anyone who wants to experience his marvellous tapas should drop by here at 12.30pm and 8.30pm, which is when the rather short bar fills up with over 50 delicious varieties of tapas.
 Of the hot tapas, chistorra sausage with a quail egg is the number-one choice.
 As for the cold tapas, you can’t go wrong with the exquisite prawn and leek pudding.
 Basque-born Albizu hates the practice imposed by tourism where you pay by counting the toothpicks, but now he’s resigned to it.
 'In the Basque Country it’s a matter of trust,' he says.